MichaelClerx/making-figures/2-2-shapes-colours-positioning.md

 ### Customising stroke style

-The "Stroke paint" panel lets you set a stroke colour the same way you did for the fill.
+The `Stroke paint` panel lets you set a stroke colour the same way you did for the fill.
 You can even use gradients here, to create lines that fade into nothing.
+The next panel, `Stroke style` has more interesting options.

+First, it lets you set